openxrlab/xrviewer/docs/en/source/streamed_animation/smpl_stream_pipeline.md

 ## From-scratch Setup

 The SMPL stream service is integrated into XRMoCap.
 The installation guideline of XRMoCap can be found [here](https://github.com/openxrlab/xrmocap/blob/main/docs/en/installation.md).
+Notice that you need to download body models to `xrmocap/xrmocap_data/body_models` as described in [Body Model Preparation](https://xrmocap.readthedocs.io/en/latest/getting_started.html#body-model-preparation-optional).
 The SMPL stream service can be started using:

 ```shell
 python tools/start_service.py --config_path configs/modules/service/smpl_stream_service.py
 ```

 `configs/modules/service/smpl_stream_service.py` can be configured as described in [Setup SMPL Stream Service](md-setup-smpl-stream-service).